Wednesday, June 19, 2024

 There were two classrooms in the Annex and a science lab with a mad looking science teacher where the boys went for their science periods.

 When they had to go to the main school, or in the early mornings, a group of women would gather by the school gates after they had delivered their children to school.
-They were waiting for the other teacher next to Finbar's class who was in his mid twenties and, for that time in the fifties, had long hair and wore tight trousers, almost drain pipes, and a long jacket.
+They were waiting for the other teacher next to Finbar's class who was in his mid twenties and, for that time in the fifties, had long hair and wore tight trousers, almost drain pipes, and a long jacket; yes, a teddy Boy, albeit a smart one.
 As he passed the women they commented and almost swooned.
-He was Mister Forster, who went on to be an actor; his hair was in a Marlon Brando style as Brando had it in Julius Caesar.
+He was Mr. Forster, who went on to be an actor; his hair was in a Marlon Brando style as Brando had it in the feature film Julius Caesar.

-Partick came home and told Finbar that he'd found a bike for him at work.
-Finbar's eyes and ears picked up and if he had tried he would have danced but the knife and fork in his hand stopped him.
+Patrick came home and told Finbar that he'd found a bike for him at work.
+Finbar's eyes and ears picked up and if he had tried he would have danced but the knife and fork in his hands stopped him.

-It's an old bike” said Patrick “you could work on it – do it up – and take it to school.
-How does that sound?”
+It's an ould bike' said Patrick “you could work on it – do it up – and take it to school.
+How does that sound?'

-You can go to the bike shop” said Carmel “get the bits you need.
-Your father will help you.”
+You can go to the bike shop' said Carmel “get the bits you need.
+Your father'll help you.'

 Finbar went to the dairy, where Patrick worked, to see the bike.